Electronic Precision Instruments Trading License in Dubai: Cost and Requirements

 The UAE's geographical position between Asia, Europe, and Africa also makes it a natural re-export corridor.
 Precision instruments manufactured in East Asia can be received, quality-checked, repackaged, and redistributed to European or African buyers with minimal transit delays, giving Dubai-based traders a genuine competitive edge in global supply chains.

-This licence is particularly well suited to the following profiles:
+This license is particularly well suited to the following profiles:

 Entrepreneurs and SMEs seeking to trade precision instruments across GCC and wider MENA markets